madrilene/lenesaile.com/src/en/blog/2022-11-29-eleventy-config.md

 Everything is neat and I can see at a glance what I am importing for this project.

-This is how I'm currenlty strucutring my projects (until I find a in a public eleventy project that I like even better).
+This is how I'm currenlty structuring my projects (until I find a method that I like even better).

-You can see this being applied [in my starter eleventy-excellent](https://github.com/madrilene/eleventy-excellent/blob/main/.eleventy.js).
+You can see this being applied in my starter [eleventy-excellent](https://github.com/madrilene/eleventy-excellent/blob/main/.eleventy.js).

-I could go into much more detail and break down other important folders like `assets` and `_includes` further.
+I would love go into much more detail and break down other important folders like `assets` and `_includes`.
 But that would go beyond the scope of what I wanted to focus on here.
+Maybe I will make a follow-up.

-Generally, it is always a great idea to go through the repositories of starter projects or personal sites of other developers.
+Generally, it is always a great idea to to dive deeply into the repositories of starter projects or personal sites of other developers.
 There are so many great ideas out there!